Current status and prospects of light bino-higgsino dark matter in natural SUSY: Results

 \section{Results}

-In Fig.~\ref{fig:DD}, we show all samples satisfy the $\chi^2_{tot} < 6$ limit in SI and SD DM-nucleon cross section vs. DM mass space. $f$ indicate the ratio of the predicted DM relic density to the value observed by Planck, i.e. $f = \Omega_{\chi^0_1} h^2 / 0.118$.
-Red crosses are excluded by current electroweakino searches at the 13 TeV LHC at 95\% C.L., while blue stars are projected to be searched at the 14 TeV HL-LHC with luminosity of 3000~fb$^{-1}$ at 95\% C.L..
-Red solid lines denote the 90\% C.L. upper limits from LZ (2015) experiments~\cite{LZ:2024zvo}, which gives current strongest scattering cross section limit among the DD experiments at the DM mass of $\sim$~10 GeV to 10 TeV range.
-Some points remain below the neutrino floor, beyond the reach of DD experiments, however next generation high-luminosity LHC (HL-LHC) with the luminosity of 3000~fb$^{-1}$ will probe all the parameter space of the light bino-higgsino neutralino in the natural SUSY.
+In Figure~\ref{fig:DD}, we show all samples satisfying the $\chi^2_{\mathrm{tot}} < 6$ limit in the SI and SD DM-nucleon cross section vs. DM mass space. $f$ indicates the ratio of the predicted DM relic density to the value observed by Planck, i.e., $f = \Omega_{\chi^0_1} h^2 / 0.118$.
+Red crosses are excluded by current electroweakino searches at the 13~TeV LHC at 95\% C.L., while blue stars are projected to be searched at the 14~TeV HL-LHC with the luminosity of 3000~fb$^{-1}$ at 95\% C.L.
+Red solid lines denote the 90\% C.L. upper limits from LZ (2025) experiments~\cite{LZ:2024zvo}, which gives the current strongest scattering cross section limit among the DD experiments at the DM mass of $\sim$10~GeV to 10~TeV range.
+Some points remain below the neutrino floor, beyond the reach of DD experiments.
+However, to evaluate the future collider reach, we explicitly recast the ATLAS HL-LHC projection analysis (ATL-PHYS-PUB-2014-010)~\cite{ATL-PHYS-PUB-2014-010} using \texttt{CheckMATE 2}.
+This simulation demonstrates that the next-generation HL-LHC with an integrated luminosity of 3000 fb$^{-1}$ will probe the surviving subdominant $Z$-resonance region within the natural SUSY parameter space defined by $\Delta_{\mathrm{EW}} < 30$ (corresponding to $|\mu| \lesssim 350$ GeV) and the chosen light-bino scan range.

-The left panel of Fig.~\ref{fig:mu} shows the sample on the MSSM soft parameters $\mu$ vs. $M_1$ space.
-Requiring $\chi^2_{\rm tot} < 6$ constrains $M_1$ to lie near the $Z$-funnel, while the lower bound on $|\mu|$ is $\sim 170$ GeV.
-Current 13 TeV LHC data raise this limit to $\sim 200$ GeV.
-Contribution to the $\chi^2_{\rm tot}$ mainly come from strong LZ (2025) DD limit, and it pushes the coupling $g_{h\chi_1^0 \chi_1^0}$ to the small enough value so that Higgs funnel is excluded.
-While small SI cross sections is due to the both blind spot~\cite{Abdughani:2017dqs}, where negative sign of $M_1/\mu$ leads to suppressed $g_{h\chi_1^0 \chi_1^0}$, and small fraction of $f$, small SD cross section is solely due to the small $f$.
+The left panel of Figure~\ref{fig:mu} shows the sample on the MSSM soft parameters $\mu$ vs. $M_1$ space.
+Requiring $\chi^2_{\mathrm{tot}} < 6$ constrains $M_1$ to lie near the $Z$-resonance, while the lower bound on $|\mu|$ is $\sim$170~GeV.
+Current 13~TeV LHC data raise this limit to $\sim$200~GeV.
+Contributions to the $\chi^2_{\mathrm{tot}}$ mainly come from strong LZ (2025) DD limit, and it pushes the coupling $g_{h\chi_1^0 \chi_1^0}$ to the small enough value so that Higgs resonance is excluded.

-On the right panel of Fig.~\ref{fig:mu}, upper limit of $\sim 0.02$, and a lower limit of $\sim 5 \times 10^{-5}$ have obtained for $f$, i.e. bino-like DM in this paper at most constitute 2\% of all the DM relic.
-While upper limit of $f$ is also due to the strong LZ limit, for smaller $f$ we need stronger DM annihilation cross section at the early universe, and it has upper limit.
-Annihilation cross section near $Z$-boson resonance proportional to the product of coupling constant $g_{Z\chi_1^0 \chi_1^0}$ and resonance factor, and which have upper limits determined by bino DM mass and components, $tan\beta$, and $Z-$boson decay width.
-Hence, $f$ can be smaller when DM is closer to the half mass of $Z-$boson, and it is shown on the right panel of Fig.~\ref{fig:mu}.